DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

  - Resynthesis creates multiple snapshots of a sound (called "timbre frames" on the Synclavier) which are played back in sequence, when a note is played.
-   The Synclavier cross-faded between each two frames quite flexibly.
+   The Synclavier cross-fades between each two frames quite flexibly.
 Mini Clavier doesn't cross-fade but rather lets the amplitude levels glide from the one value to the next, reducing the polyphony overhead.

  - Timbre frames are created in an offline process where the original sample is sliced up and FFT-analysed to determine the harmonic amplitudes of each frame.
    The result is an array of 16 amplitude levels--one for each harmonic--for each frame.
 On the Synclavier the sound file must be manually labelled to define the start and end of each timbre frame.
 Harmonic Resynthesizes for Mini Clavier simplifies this  by automatically slicing the sound into equal-length frames.

  - Once a resynthesized sound is loaded back into Mini Clavier, it can be modified